mvolkmann/MyUnixEnv/notes/Go05-Builtins.md

 - `fmt.Println(args ...interface{})`\
-  This writes the string representation of each of the arguments to stdout, followed by a newline.
+  This writes the string representation of each of the arguments to stdout, separated by spaces and followed by a newline.

+Format strings can contain placeholders that begin with a percent sign.
+These are referred to as "verbs".
+Commonly used verbs include `%d` for decimal values, `%f` for floating point values, `%t` for boolean values, `%s` for strings,
+`%v` for any value, and `%T` to output the type of a value.

 ## Logging